mathewsa12/MinimumViableDataspace/system-tests/README.md

 ## Debugging MVD locally

-Follow the instructions in the previous sections to run an MVD with a consumer (`company2`) and provider (`company1`) locally using `docker compose`.
+Follow the instructions in the previous sections to run an MVD with a consumer (`bridge`) and provider (`company1`) locally using `docker compose`.

-Once running, you can use a Java debugger to connect to the consumer (`company2`, port 5006) and provider (`company1`, port 5005) instances.
-If you are using IntelliJ you can use the provided "EDC company1", "EDC company2" or "EDC company3" [runtime configurations](../.run) to remote debug the connector instances.
+Once running, you can use a Java debugger to connect to the consumer (`bridge`, port 5006) and provider (`company1`, port 5005) instances.
+If you are using IntelliJ you can use the provided "EDC company1", "EDC bridge" or "EDC company3" [runtime configurations](../.run) to remote debug the connector instances.

 Alternately, when running MVD with [cloud resources](README.md#test-execution-using-cloud-resources), you could use